-As at 31 December 2023, the carrying amount of the Group's owned properties attributable to the properties without the relevant title certificates was approximately RMB25,879,000 (2022: RMB27,712,000).
+As at 31 December 2024, the carrying amount of the Group's owned properties attributable to the properties without the relevant title certificates was approximately RMB24,888,000 (2023: RMB25,879,000).
 The Group has obtained effective control to these investment properties through contractual arrangements with the sellers of the investment properties who hold the title certificates (the "Contractual Arrangement").
 Pursuant to the Contractual Arrangement, the Group was entitled to occupy, use, dispose and lease these properties notwithstanding the absence of title certificates.
 As advised by the Company's PRC legal advisor, the Group had significant risks and rewards of these properties under the Contractual Arrangement.
-As such, the control, significant risks and rewards of these properties as investment properties.
+As such, the control, significant risks and rewards of these properties were vested with the Group and the Group had recognised these properties as investment properties.